dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 1. Within the new folder, create a *logs* folder to hold ASP.NET Core Module stdout logs when stdout logging is enabled.
 If the app is deployed with a *logs* folder in the payload, skip this step.
 For instructions on how to enable MSBuild to create the *logs* folder automatically when the project is built locally, see the [Directory structure](xref:host-and-deploy/directory-structure) topic.

+   > [!IMPORTANT]
-   **Important!** Only use the stdout log to troubleshoot app startup failures.
+   > Only use the stdout log to troubleshoot app startup failures.
 Never use stdout logging for routine app logging.
 There's no limit on log file size or the number of log files created.
+The app pool must have write access to the location where the logs are written.
+All of the folders on the path to the log location must exist.
 For more information on the stdout log, see [Log creation and redirection](xref:host-and-deploy/aspnet-core-module#log-creation-and-redirection).
 For information on logging in an ASP.NET Core app, see the [Logging](xref:fundamentals/logging/index) topic.

 1. In **IIS Manager**, open the server's node in the **Connections** panel.
 Right-click the **Sites** folder.
 Select **Add Website** from the contextual menu.